vishvAsa/kalpAntaram/kANe/v1p1/33_the_purANas.md

 Dāna (charity and gifts) came to be regarded as conferring the highest rewards in the Mapusmrti ( 1.86 'tapah param... dānamekam kalau yuge'), in Santiparva, Vāyupurāṇa (6.65 66), Parāśarasmști (1.
 23).
 The gifts of food ( and particu larly to brāhmaṇas ) were regarded as highest.
 When the invasions by foreigo hordes were frequent and when rulers of different kingdoms in India itself engaged in constant warfare this idea was good enough

 Even the Rgveda (X. 117.
 6 ) condemns one, wbo offers no food to Aryarnan (and other gods ) nor to a friend (guest etc.) and feeds himself alone, eating only sin.
 The same idea (almost in the same words ) occurs in Manu III.
-18, Visnusmrti 67.
+18, Viṣṇusmrti 67.
 43 (aguam sa kevalam-bhunkte yah pacutyatmakārunāt) and the Bhagavad-gitā (III.
 13 ).
 But the Purūnas carried this idea to extreme limits.
 Manu prescribed that in rites in honour of gods and pitrs, even a single learned brāhmana may be fed to secure the full reward of the rite, but not many brāhinnnas who do not know the mantri18.
 Again, in 111.
 149 Manu says that in rites for gods no close examination about a brāhmana should be indulged in, but that in rites for ances tors effort should be made to ascertain that the family and character of the brahmanas are both good.
 But gradually this idea was given up, particularly at Sraddhas in Gayā.
 For example, the Vāyupurāna states that the brāhmaṇas of Gaya are supermen, that when they are gratitied (at a Srāddba) the gods together with the pitṛs become gratified, that no question should be raised about their fainily, their character, learning or tupas and that by honouring them a man attaine liberation.

 It may be pointed out that the Vanaparva (chap.
 84. 82-104 ) speaks at length about Gaya and its holy places, most of which are quoted in the Padmapurāya, Adik bauda, chap.
 38 ( verses 2-19).
 Those interested may consult H. of Dh.
 Vol. 1 V for detailed statements about Gaya.